John Popper: Politics

 Popper endorsed George W. Bush in the 2004 U.S. presidential election.
 In November 2008, Popper said, regarding Barack Obama, "this is the first time I've voted for a Democrat, ever."
 Popper was a supporter of Ron Paul during the 2012 U.S. presidential election and participated in phone-banking at Paul's New Hampshire campaign headquarters.
 He also played a short set during Paul's "We are the Future Rally", an alternative convention for Paul supporters that was held in Tampa the day before the 2012 Republican National Convention.

 Popper (with and without Blues Traveler) has played at conventions, fundraisers, and ceremonies for both Republican and Democratic politicians.

-He has said, "I was a bleeding-heart liberal, until I got a job," and describes himself as "a libertarian who is a Republican when pushed".
-The singer summed up his political position by saying, "I believe in freedom for markets and freedom for individuals, so I guess that makes me a libertarian."
+He has said, "I was a bleeding-heart liberal, until I got a job", and he describes himself as "a libertarian who is a Republican when pushed".
+The singer summed up his political position by saying, "I believe in freedom for markets and freedom for individuals, so I guess that makes me a libertarian".
 Popper did not vote for either Hillary Clinton or Donald Trump in 2016.

-He has toured with the USO, both with Blues Traveler and solo.
+He has toured with United Service Organizations, both with Blues Traveler and solo.